 The exchange’s advanced security measures are better than others indeed, but it remains largely unregulated.
 Its recent relocation to Malta places it under the oversight of the Maltese Virtual Financial Assets (VFA) and the newly formed Binance Jersey must comply with KYC and AML under the Jersey Financial Services Commission.

 Still lacking, though, is the strong global regulatory safety net of an exchange like eToro operating under the authority of the FCA and CySec.
-For this reason, we would not recommend Binance to investors who may be preoccupied about losing their funds
+For this reason, we would not recommend Binance to investors who may be preoccupied about losing their funds and would recommend eToro instead (66% of retail investor accounts lose money when trading CFDs with this provider.
+You should consider whether you understand how CFDs work, and whether you can afford to take the high risk of losing your money).

 Is Binance safe?